Editing Product Fields Using Placeholders from Other Fields

 6. Click on Run Edit to start editing your products

-Using part of a tag as a placeholder
+Using part of a tag as a dynamic field

-The 'Add Placeholder' drop down has the 'Tag Suffix' option which allows you to use part of a tag as a placeholder value.
+The 'Add Dynamic Field' drop down has the 'Tag Suffix' option which allows you to use part of a tag as a dynamic field value.
 This can be useful if you have a tag like 'size=XL' and you want to just use 'XL' for the placeholder.

 When you choose the 'Tag Suffix' option, a popup window will appear asking you to enter the first part of the tag to match on.
 This is the part of the tag, like 'size=', that is constant across all the products.